- SEO for financial services places a strong emphasis on trust.

 Aligning content to the customer journey

 According to the Digital Growth Institute, only 16% of banks and credit unions have a documented digital customer journey.
 This represents a huge opportunity to differentiate your brand by providing relevant and compelling products, information and support to your prospects start-to-finish throughout their customer journey.
-Every stage should provide a clear path to the next step, whether the customer is on your home page, product pages or blog content.
+Every stage should provide a clear path to the next step, whether the customer is on your home page, a credit card page or blog content.

 Mapping out funnels in your website is a great start, but to truly reduce silos and create a happy customer, you’ll want to integrate the digital journey into a full omnichannel strategy.
 That means letting your customers pick up where they left off as they move from platform to platform.
 This will partially be a feat of UX, but consistent, platform-appropriate content is what will smooth over the bumps and make it all come together.